md-maruf-billa/Assignment-9-public/README.md

 ### Live Link: https://citizen-central.firebaseapp.com/
 [Go Live](https://citizen-central.firebaseapp.com/)

+### How to run it in your computer

+'''
+git clone
+npm install
+npm run dev
+'''

 ## Features and Characteristics
 - User Authentication with Firebase: Firebase provides robust user authentication features, enabling users to securely sign up, log in, and manage their accounts.
 This ensures that your website can authenticate users seamlessly and securely.